 The difference between the algorithms becomes much more apparent when examining the vehicle delay histogram.
-The latter for equal route distribution is shown in Fig. 24.
+The latter for equal route distribution is shown in figure 23.
 This shows a comparison between the ASC/3 (op top) and the LQF-MWM controller with priority and extensions (on the bottom).
-There are two different load points illustrated: the graphs on the left are for (0.25 relative load), and the graphs on the right are for (0.5 relative load).
+There are two different load points illustrated: the graphs on the left are for c/4 (0.25 relative load), and the graphs on the right are for c/2 (0.5 relative load).
 For the lighter loading condition, it can be seen that the ASC/3 delays both classes of vehicles roughly equally.
 On the other hand, with the prioritized traffic flow of the LQF controller, we see that nearly all truck traffic is delayed less than a minute (the first bar group).
 The effect of priority on the truck delay is also clear from the histograms for c/2.
 At this load point, the ASC/3 again delays the traffic fairly evenly.
-If anything, the cars have a slight edge, given their moreaggressive acceleration profile.
+If anything, the cars have a slight edge given their more aggressive acceleration profile.
 With the LQF controller, however, advantage is clearly given to the trucks, at the expense of delaying some cars significantly.